Pennsylvania Railroad class T1: Development

 The first PRR duplex was the single experimental S1 No. 6100 of 1939.
-It managed to reach 100.97 miles per hour (162.50 km/h) on level track while pulling a 1,350 ton passenger train.
+It managed to reach 100.97 miles per hour (162.50 km/h) on level track while pulling a 1,350-ton passenger train.
 Its performance encouraged the PRR to continue to develop duplex steam locomotives.
-The S1 was built unnecessarily-large for her exhibition at the 1939 New York World's Fair until October 1940; therefore, its turning radius prohibited it from operating over most of the PRR network.
+The S1 was built unnecessarily large for her exhibition at the 1939 New York World's Fair until October 1940; therefore, its turning radius prohibited it from operating over most of the PRR network.
 The 6-4-4-6 design reduced driving set traction to the point that it was especially prone to wheel slip; thus only one Class S1 was built.
 The PRR returned to Baldwin to develop a duplex design fit for series production.
+The desire to create a locomotive with comparable power to that of the GG1 remained, though the anticipated range changed.
+The next duplexes would have a far greater capacity of coal in comparison to water.

 The PRR ordered two Baldwin prototypes (Nos.
-6110 and 6111) at a cost of $600,000 on June 26, 1940.
-Both prototypes had numerous teething problems and were prone to wheelslip if not handled carefully by the engineer.
-But favorable test reports resulted in a production order for 50 T1s, split between the PRR's own Altoona Works and Baldwin.
-On Dec 20, 1944, the PRR Board authorized the purchase of 50 Class T1 locomotives for $14,125,000 ($282,500 per unit).
+6110 and 6111) at a cost of $600,000 (equal to $ today) on June 26, 1940.
+Both prototypes had numerous teething problems and were prone to wheelslip if not handled carefully by the engineer, but favorable test reports resulted in a production order for 50 T1s, split between the PRR's own Altoona Works and Baldwin.
+On December 20, 1944, the PRR Board authorized the purchase of 50 Class T1 locomotives for $14,125,000 ($282,500 per unit, equal to $ each today).
 Baldwin's chief designer, Ralph P. Johnson, was responsible for the mechanical aspects of the new T1 class.
 Designer Raymond Loewy obtained US Patent D 136,260 for an early T1 conceptual design with a high-mounted cab located over the forward driving set.
 While that suited Baldwin's objective of making the most distinctive steam locomotive possible, practical considerations led the T1 design to be revised to the conventional cab position with a slight modification of the unique nose design included in Loewy's patent.
+Raymonds distinctive design of the T1 heavily influenced other engines, most notably the South Australian Railways 520 class.
+In late 1942 Islington Railway Workshops's chief engineer Frank Hugh Harrison saw the T1 in an American magazine whilst designing the 520 class.
+Frank was impressed, and the streamlining of the T1 became the basis of the design.
+The 520 class construction pace was then increased to come out before the T1 to avoid patent claims.